bagnoud-alex/Calibrate-and-Undistort/README.md

 # CameraCalibration
-Scripts to get camera matrix to then un-distord batches of videos
+Scripts to calibrate camera and undistort videos to remove the 'fisheye' effect as seen here:

 ![picture](Example.png)

+---
+# Scripts
+'test.py'
+> test.py